Produce More Collagen

 - Proline.
 Another amino acid that helps in the production of collagen is proline.
 Proline is a nonessential amino acid.
 This can be produced by other essential amino acids or by the body itself.
 Food sources of proline are soy, gelatin, beef, cheese, and cabbage.
 Vitamin C works well with proline in producing collagen.
-Sources of vitamin C are limes that have vitamin C, lemons, and oranges.
+Sources of vitamin C are limes, lemons, and oranges.

-- Collagen injection.
+- Collagen injections.
 This involves injecting collagen - human or bovine collagen - under the wrinkles.
-It pushes up the wrinkle and makes it unnoticeable.
+It pushes up the wrinkle and makes it less unnoticeable.
 The side effect is that you could become allergic to it, so you need to undergo skin testing.

 - Vitamin C. This helps boost the production of collagen and works well with other nutrients.
 Other illnesses that a person may experience when he is lacking in vitamin C is slow healing of the wounds, skin hemorrhages, and bleeding gums.
 These are all due to collagen production being impaired.
 Consuming vitamin C can be done orally or topically.

 - Moisturizer will help you make wrinkles and fine lines look less noticeable and smaller.
 It performs in the outer layer of the skin.
-Unlike supplements and creams for collagen, it processes on the deep layer of the skin.
+Unlike supplements and creams for collagen that processes on the deep layer of the skin.

 - The sun promotes the breakdown of collagen.
-So stay away from the sun or at least use sunscreen.
+So stay away from the sun or at least use sunscreen - 30 SPF minimum.

 - Although the body reduces the production of collagen as it ages, it will still continue to produce collagen.

-- Gelatin is a kind of denatured collagen, so consuming collagen itself promotes the level of collagen in the body.
+- Gelatin is a kind of denatured collagen; so consuming collagen itself promotes an increase of the collagen level in the body.
 You don't want to snack on gelatin, but rather can take a gelatin hydrolysate supplement in the form of liquid or pill.

 - Collagen creams have molecules that are big enough to penetrate the inner layer of the skin, which is the dermis.
-So when you apply collagen cream it can only work on the outside layer.
-Although there are small findings that there is a cream that can penetrate the dermis, even the cream has big molecules.
+So when you apply collagen cream it can only work on the outer layer.
+Although there are small findings that there is a cream that can penetrate the dermis, even that cream has large molecules.